fieldtrip/website/references_methods.md

 If you know of references to original work that is not listed here, please send a [pull request](/development/git) to add them to this page.
 When possible, please provide a link to the online version of the manuscript.
 A link to [pubmed](http://www.ncbi.nlm.nih.gov/pubmed) or [sciencedirect](http://www.sciencedirect.com) is in general nice, as it allows quick cross-referencing.
 You can also link to an online pdf version of the manuscript.

-Please check [Sherpa Romeo](http://www.sherpa.ac.uk/romeo/) for the copyright conditions and whether you are allowed to

-1.  release the publisher version, i.e. the final online pdf version from Elsevier or so
-2.  release a [self-archived](http://www.eprints.org/openaccess/self-faq/#self-archiving) version, i.e. your own pdf (or word) document as it has been accepted for publication
-3.  not release a copy of the manuscript that is freely available to everyone

 ## EEG and MEG forward modeling

 ### Forward model solution for MEG, single homogenous sphere